NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Jump soon after landing to preserve horizontal momentum.
+      Jumping soon after landing preserves your horizontal momentum.
 The sooner you jump, the more momentum you preserve (100% on a frame 1 jump).
     </td>
     <td width="100px">
       1. Have momentum <br />